Skip Navigation

 Table of Contents

-The purpose of Administrative Procedure 5121.2 is to provide guidance to administrators and teachers in the implementation of the grading and reporting systems to be used in all middle schools and centers and for all sixth grade students in elementary schools in Prince George’s County Public Schools (PGCPS).
+The purpose of Administrative Procedure 5121.2 is to provide guidance to administrators and teachers in the implementation of the grading and reporting systems to be used in all middle schools and centers in Prince George’s County Public Schools (PGCPS).
 Principals or their designees are responsible for reviewing procedures with staff and ensuring that grading and reporting policies are applied consistently within their school.

 COMAR (Code of Maryland Regulations) 13A.03.02.08 states that each local school system shall develop a written policy on grading and reporting.